lukefisherr/CS-2050-Labs/README.md

 # Luke Fisher Programs
 ### [CS 2050 Labs](https://github.com/lukefisherr/Programs/tree/main/CS2050%20Labs)

 These labs are the raw programs I submitted in CS2050 Algorithm and Design 2.
 They are designed to showcase my performance in a 2.5 hour lab.
-Although few are not perfect, I still managed to get 100% on majority of these projects.
+Although a few are not perfect, I still managed to get 100% on majority of these projects.
 Please note that some of the work may be unpolished due to the time restraint of the labs.
 <br>
 <br>
 __\*Notice\*__ this is my personal work and is not meant to be copied by future students.